 About the yoga teacher training course

-The yoga teacher training course consists of 22 monthly weekend workshops in Somerset with yoga teacher Karen Patterson and physiotherapist Jill Canney, and one long weekend per year in Italy with the spiritual teacher Heinz Grill.
-The course lasts two years and is made up of seven modules lasting 3 months each.
-A yoga teaching certificate accredited by the Independent Yoga Network will be issued following completion of 7 modules, some written assignments and an assessed teaching practice.
+The yoga teacher training course consists of 24 monthly weekend workshops in Somerset with Karen Patterson and physiotherapist Jill Canney, and one long weekend per year in Italy with the spiritual teacher Heinz Grill.
+The course lasts two years and is made up of eight modules lasting 3 months each.
+A yoga teaching certificate accredited by the Independent Yoga Network will be issued following completion of 8 modules, some written assignments and tests and an assessed teaching practice.

 Dates of next course

 The next 6 week yoga intensive course., which provides an essential foundation for the yoga teacher training course, will start on 8th April 2018.

 The next two year yoga teacher training course is planned to begin in April 2019.

 To find out more or register your interest please ring 01823 400122 or email Karen.